canopas/flutter-developer-roadmap-2023/README.md

 ### Practical 19
 #### Develop Authentify
 * An application that takes user credentials and basic information of a user and navigates to the home screen after a successful login.
-* The app will have one Activity
+* The app will have one Screen
   - First, the app will show the register form
     - Take the user's name, email and password for login
     - Other basic information such as an address, DOB, blood group and gender etc.